Crypt06545/AS-7-dream-11/README.md

 ## Description

-BPL-DREAM 11 enables users to build their dream cricket team by selecting players while managing their budget.
+DREAM 11 enables users to build their dream cricket team by selecting players while managing their budget.
 Users can view available players, select their favorites, and remove players from their selection.
 The application includes a responsive navbar, an attractive banner, and a newsletter section for user engagement.

 ## Key Features